button-tech/logger/README.md

                 ...
 })
 ```
-Thanks for core of the logger to TRUST team !!!
+Thanks for the core of the logger to TRUST team !!!

 https://github.com/trustwallet/blockatlas